MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/utility/ftp-upload.md

 ---
-title: FTP Upload | Azure Pipelines or Team Foundation Server
+title: FTP Upload
+titleSuffix: Azure Pipelines & TFS
 description: Upload files to a remote machine using the File Transfer Protocol (FTP), or securely with FTPS on Azure Pipelines and Team Foundation Server TFS ms.topic: reference ms.prod: devops